 period of time –

-area comes the creation of a new age, being the cycle that God has used since
+area comes the creation of a new age, cycled through time since

-Adam (and probably before that).
-There was an age that lasted until Noah and his flood, then the age of
+Adam and before that.
+There was an age that lasted until Noah, then the flood

 the time of Christ, and we have followed Him for the last 2000 years in the new